 We focused on the area in Manhattan below 96th Street because it is generally considered the prime development area in New York City.
-The table below indicates the number of tracts in Manhattan below 96th Street that meet the Threshold by West Side or East Side.
+The table below indicates the number of tracts in Manhattan below 96th Street that meets the Threshold by West Side or East Side.

 The table and maps below demonstrate that very few Threshold Tracts are located below 96th Street in Manhattan.
-Thus, few project locations would qualify as a Single Census Tract TEA.
-Similarly, there are few Threshold Tracts available to enable projects located below 96th Street to meet one of the Urban Area TEA definitions.
+Thus, few project locations would qualify as a single census tract TEA.
+Similarly, there are few Threshold Tracts available to enable project tracts located below 96th Street to meet one of the Urban Area TEA definitions.
+This table does not list the total number of census tracts below 96th Street.

-Threshold Total Westside Eastside
+Threshold Tracts 102 Total West Side East Side

 High Unemployment 10 2 8

 High Poverty or

-80% AMI 33 10 23
+80% AMI 35 8 27

-\Central Park is counted as Westside for purposes of this table
+Central Park is counted as Westside for purposes of this table